kyverno/website/content/en/docs/Writing policies/verify-images.md

 cosign generate-key-pair
 ```

-Next, use the `cosign sign` command and specifying the private key in the `-key` command line argument.
+Next, use the `cosign sign` command and specifying the private key in the `--key` command line argument.

 ```sh
 # ${IMAGE} is REPOSITORY/PATH/NAME:TAG
 cosign sign --key cosign.key ${IMAGE}
 ```

 This command will sign your image and publish the signature to the OCI registry.
-You can verify the signature using the `cosign -verify` command.
+You can verify the signature using the `cosign verify` command.

 ```sh
 cosign verify --key cosign.pub ${IMAGE}